← Back to blog

 4. Benefit bullets (4-6 max, strongest first)

-Each bullet = a fact translated into a benefit via the FACT to TRANSFORMATION method.
-Never more than 6, otherwise the brain skips.
+Each bullet is a fact translated into a benefit through the FACT to TRANSFORMATION method.
+Keep the list short enough to scan and move secondary details lower on the page.

 5. Social proof (right after bullets)